 Part A – This is hospital insurance, and it generally covers inpatient hospital care, skilled nursing facilities (not custodial or long-term care) and hospice care.

 Part B – Also known as medical insurance, this covers regular doctor appointments and visits to specialists.
-Parts A and B together are known as Original Medicare.
+Parts A and B together are known as Original Medicare.3

 Part C – Medicare Advantage allows enrollees to receive healthcare coverage through a private insurance company.
 Medicare Advantage bundles Part A and Part B coverage into a single plan, and it is an alternative to Original Medicare.
-Plans often include prescription drug coverage, plus other benefits such as vision and dental.
-Nearly 1.1 million Pennsylvania residents are enrolled in Medicare Advantage.
+Plans often include prescription drug coverage, plus other benefits such as vision and dental.4 More than 1.2 million Pennsylvania residents are enrolled in Medicare Advantage.1

 Get Help With Medicare Eligibility in Pennsylvania